I am a data scientist with strong skills in software engineering, natural language

 treasurer from December 2021 to May 2023, and served as projects

-officer from May 2023 to present.
+officer from May 2023 to May 2024.

 Delegated financial obligations and defined treasury role, working